tusharojha/MovieDB/README.md

 Movie DB app uses fetch to get trending movies data from TMDB apis and displays in a well managed manner inside the app.

-It's using the following technologies:
+It's using the following technologies

 - React Native
 - CSS